mdrmuhaimin/AngularAutoMap/README.md

+Using AngularAutoMap you can use Google Places Autocomplete as an angularjs directive.

 1. Include the following script in your application https://maps.googleapis.com/maps/api/js?libraries=places
 2. Include `angularAutoMap.js` or `angularAutoMap.min.js` inside your application.
 3. Include `autoCompleteAddress` inside your angular module as dependency injection.